jobscore/hire-api-support/README.md

   <p>
     Browse the <a href="https://github.com/jobscore/hire-api-support/issues">existing issues</a>
-    to see if your doubt was already answered.
+    to see if your question has already been answered.
 Otherwise, feel free to
     <a href="https://github.com/jobscore/hire-api-support/issues/new">open a new issue</a>.
   </p>